MobilityData/mobility-feed-api/functions-python/batch_datasets/README.md

 # Batch Datasets
-This directory GCP serverless function that enqueue datasets all active datasets.
+This directory contains the GCP serverless function that enqueue all active feeds to download datasets.
-The function is triggered by a Pub/Sub message with the following format:
+The function publish one Pub/Sub message per active feed with the following format:
 ```json
     {
         "message": {